jfet97/effect-http-requests-rate-limiter/README.md

 }
 ```

-**All fields optional** - without headers, only retry policy, Effect rate limiter, and concurrency limits apply.
+**All fields are optional** - without headers, only retry policy, Effect rate limiter, and concurrency limits apply.

+Why optional?
+Rate‑limit headers are often:
+1. Missing or intermittently stripped by proxies / CDNs
+2. Present only on certain statuses (e.g. 200 vs 429) or after a threshold
+3. Inconsistently documented / unreliable across API versions

+Instead of failing parsing the schema treats every field as a best‑effort hint.
+The limiter then checks presence manually and only applies the gate / wait logic when the decoded value exists.
+This keeps the system resilient.

 - **`retryAfter`**: Wait time after 429 responses
 - **`quotaRemainingRequests` + `quotaResetsAfter`**: Proactive quota management - gate closes when quota = 0